 5. Allow Duets, Comments, Public Visibility, and Phone Downloads.

 TikTok favors videos that give people the freedom to twist, mix, remix, duet the content.
 If your stuff is private, the platform is NOT going to work for you.
 It will actually work against you.
 So make sure you have your videos and profile set on public and that you allow all interactions possible.

 4. Share The Video The Next Day With As Many People As Possible.

-For some reason, TikTok doesn’t consider same-day shares from the same IP.
-But if you share your video the next on your Instagram, Facebook, WhatsApp, TikTok takes note of that and boosts your video on the platform as it considers your content to be worthy of sharing.
+For some reason, TikTok doesn’t take into account same-day shares from the same IP.
+But if you share your video the next on your Instagram, Facebook, WhatsApp, TikTok takes note of that and boosts your video on the platform as it considers your content worthy of sharing.
 Shares are extremely important today.
 More than comments and likes as a matter of fact.
-If you got a sister or parent able to support you and help with sharing, by all means, do employ their help.
+If you got a sister or parent able to support you and help with sharing, by all means, do ask for their help.

 3. Focus On Quality And Not Quantity

 Make dope content.
 Simple as that.
 If you’re doing everything we’re teaching you and you’re not getting any traction, it is simply because your content is boring or low-quality.
 You got to match the market standards.
 And that is high quality, good light, good sound, and entertaining material.
 And you’re not Charli D’Amelio or the Build-a-b*tch singer to blow up for nothing.